-Strand 15: Policy Examining Models of Change in STEM Education 1:45 PM-3:15 PM, Eugene Presider: Sharon J. Lynch, The George Washington University
+Strand 15: Policy

+Examining Models of Change in STEM Education

+Presider: Sharon J. Lynch, The George Washington University

-Critical Components of Inclusive STEM High Schools and STEM-Focused Elementary School: Opportunities for Vertical Articulation Erin E. Peters-Burton, George Mason University Ann House, SRI International Vanessa L. Peters, Digital Promise Julie Remold, SRI International
+Critical Components of Inclusive STEM High Schools and STEM-Focused Elementary School: Opportunities for Vertical Articulation

+Erin E. Peters-Burton, George Mason University Ann House, SRI International Vanessa L. Peters, Digital Promise Julie Remold, SRI International

 With the success of many STEM high school initiatives as well as the emphasis on the importance of STEM education generally, STEM-focused elementary schools have also been emerging across the country.
 Less is known, however, about STEM-focused schools for primary grades, including how they might be similar to and different from the high school models.
 To address this knowledge gap, this paper reports on a study to develop a logic model of STEM-focused elementary schools and provides a comparison between high school and elementary school levels.
 Multiple instrumental case study was used to develop school-level case studies for five elementary schools and eight high schools.
 The case studies were used to develop the critical components that were common across the cases.
 Comparison of the 17 critical components for elementary schools and the 14 critical components for high schools yielded 10 common components such as inclusive STEM mission and 21st Century skills.
-Components unique to elementary schools included greater specialization in STEM subject areas.
+Components unique to elementary schools included interdisciplinary STEM lessons and school physical setting, while components unique to high schools included greater specialization in STEM subject areas.
 Information key for vertical articulation of STEM schools will be discussed.